-Transport There are two stations in Edenbridge, but the one called Edenbridge is on the Redhill-Tonbridge branch line with no direct services from London.
-It is much more convenient to travel to Edenbridge Town on the Oxted-Uckfield line, with an hourly service (Mon-Sat) from London Bridge taking about 40 minutes (on Sundays you have to travel from Victoria and change at Oxted, with a longer journey time of around one hour).
-The cheapest ticket for the Main Walk is a return to Edenbridge Stations via East Croydon, which is valid at both Edenbridge stations.
-For the Extended Walk you would need a return to Hever, but this is only marginally more expensive.
+Transport There are two stations in Edenbridge, on different lines.
+The station called Edenbridge is on the Redhill-Tonbridge branch line (with no direct services from London) and is in the 'wrong' part of town for this walk.
+Edenbridge Town is on the Oxted-Uckfield line, with an hourly service (Mon-Sat) from London Bridge taking about 40 minutes.
+On Sundays you have to travel from Victoria and change at Oxted, with a longer journey time of around one hour.
+A return to Hever is only marginally more expensive and is valid at both of the Edenbridge stations (for travel via East Croydon).